noxdafox/pebble/doc/index.rst

 On Python 3, the tests will cover all the multiprocessing starting methods supported by the platform.

 Due to multiprocessing limitations, it is not possible to change the starting method once set.
-Therefore test frameworks such as nose and pytest which run all the tests in a single process will fail.
+Therefore, test frameworks such as nose and pytest which run all the tests in a single process will fail.

-To see the tests work, it's enough to test one test file at a time.
+Please refer to the `test/run-test.sh` bash script to see how to run the tests.

 .. _concurrent.futures.Future: https://docs.python.org/3/library/concurrent.futures.html#future-objects